rust-lang/rfcs/text/0000-make-cargo-install-extensible.md

 ## Summary

-The goal of this RFC is to introduce the ability for an end user to be able to extend the `cargo install` command arbitrarily to include instructions that should be executed occur after `cargo install <project>`.
+This RFC gives end users the ability to extend the `cargo install` command arbitrarily to include instructions that should be executed occur after `cargo install <project>`.

 ### A note about `cargo` as a distribution tool